+'''

-SaveAs (filename,type[, use_defaults, foldername])
+SaveAs (filename, type[, use_defaults, foldername])

+'''

 Saves the score in a specified format, overwriting any previous file with the same name.
 The optional argument use_defaults only applies to graphics files, and specifies whether or not the default settings are to be used.
 When set to False, the Export Graphics dialog will appear and allow the user to make any necessary adjustments.
-The optional foldername specifies the folder in which the file is to be saved.
-The foldername parameter must end with a path separator (i.e. "\\" on Windows).
+The optional foldername specifies the folder in which the file is to be saved, and will create the specified folder if it does not exist.
+The foldername parameter must not end with a path separator (i.e. "\\" on Windows).